 Characterization of material properties will be studied with emphasis on plastic deformation.
 Also, numerical approaches to solve for the forces, stresses, and strains in manufacturing processes will be covered.
-In particular, two prominant mass production manufacturing areas, metal forming and cutting, will be examined.
+In particular, two prominent mass production manufacturing areas, metal forming and cutting, will be examined.
 Prereq: introduction to materials science, dynamics.

 ME 886 - Introduction to Finite Element Analysis

 Topics include basic matrix theory, potential energy approach, direct stiffness method, calculus of variations, development of finite element theory, and modeling techniques.
 Applications in solid mechanics, heat transfer, fluids, and electromagnetic devices, via both commercially available codes and student written codes.
-Prereq: Mechanics. of Materials, Heat Transfer or permission.
+Prereq: Mechanics of Materials, Heat Transfer or permission.
 Special fee.
 Lab.

 ME 895 - Special Topics